numpy/numpy/doc/neps/nep-0038-SIMD-optimizations.rst

 accepted, but it would have to be examined within the framework of preferring a solution using universal intrinsics.

-The subjective criterea for accepting new loops are:
+The subjective criteria for accepting new loops are:

 - correctness: the new code must not decrease accuracy by more than 1-3 ULPs even at edge points in the algorithm.
 - code bloat: both source code size and especially binary size of the compiled